-I know some ambitious Instagrammers who follow photographers that post professional camera settings in their IG captions.
+I know some ambitious bookstagrammers who follow photographers that share professional camera settings in their IG captions.
 They try to mimic pictures with those settings.
 This imitation is a brilliant idea, but right now, ain’t no roque librarian got time for that.

 The Canon and I could be besties but I am much more comfortable on my iPhone, which takes fabulous bookish and people pictures.

 Think About Lighting

 Natural light has always been the best for me.
 My indoor pictures, even with editing, are darker and grainy.
 Plus, my cats insist on helping.
 If you take indoor pictures, locate the nearest window.

 Utilize Lightroom and Editing apps

 I bought an Adobe package of goodies for about $9.99 a month and have access to Photoshop, which I use to resize images and to fix e-reader book covers (more to come on that skill).
-There is a cloud to store pictures, and I love Adobe Spark for IG story covers. here.
+There is a cloud to store pictures, and I love Adobe Spark for IG story covers.

 P.S.
 Unum is a great app to layout pictures in advance to see how they look together.
 This little app also gives you some free engagement tips like your most popular hashtags.
 There is a paid version too.

-Lastly, I recently purchased the infamous Aggie Lal’s presets (Travel In Her Shoes IG goddess).
+Lastly, I purchased the infamous Aggie Lal’s presets (Travel In Her Shoes IG goddess).
 Aggie’s presets are a great starting point to show you how you can play with grain, focus, colors, shadows, and highlights.

-What Is A Flat Lay?
+What Is A Bookstagram Flat Lay?

 All of these editing tools and props are great but what about the actual picture?
 I am much better at taking flat lays, which is basically a picture from above looking straight down.

-The trick is to use an image of the book cover (one that you have permission for) and use an editing tool, like Photoshop, to superimpose the book cover over the eReader in the original shot.
+The trick is to use an image of the book cover (one that you have permission for) along with an editing tool, like Photoshop, to superimpose the book cover over the eReader in the original shot.
 It’s unicorn magic!

 Read my Photoshop Tutorial For Book Blogging to see this trick in action.

-Once you take the picture, you might be wondering what to include in the caption.
+You might be wondering what to include in your bookstagram caption.
 I recommend a feisty summary, book information such as the author and date published, and of course, what you thought.

 One day if you become a rep, you would also include information with your rep codes for discounts.
 Personally, I love a good story about where you were reading the book or a true life connection.

 Hashtags Are My B*tch…but really it is the other way around:

 Hashtags are even more important for bookstagram because unlike the IG traveling world, geo-tagging (basically showing locations) does not make as much sense.

 The Perfect Mix of Hashtags

 There is also all of this debate about putting hashtags in the caption vs the first comment.
-As of winter 2019, I personally advise hashtagging in the caption as IG algorithms have been player hating.
+As of 2021, I still personally advise hashtagging in the caption.
+But it could change tomorrow.

 Five to 10 of your hashtags can be in the 7,000-20,000 range and another set of 5 can be in the crazy millions.
 If you use the big hashtags, your account will drown in picture overload within .000008 seconds.

-Bookstagram Hashtags To Consider By Usage:
+Bookstagram Hashtags To Consider By Usage

 Some large and popular hashtags to use very sparingly with posts already in the millions: